GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - which law or policy requires those links

 Use the guidance below to implement these required links in a clear, user-friendly way.

+One easy way to address these requirements is to implement the [banner](https://designsystem.digital.gov/components/banner/), [header](https://designsystem.digital.gov/components/header/), and [footer](https://designsystem.digital.gov/components/footer/) components of the [U.S. Web Design System](https://designsystem.digital.gov/) on your website.

 **Questions?** send an email to [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov)